idia-astro/idia-astro.github.io/containers.md

 ### Installation Procedure
 Linux installation -  There are no dependencies required besides `gcc` and `make`.
 You need to be root on the system in order to complete the installation successfully.
 The `--prefix` could be changed by using the default to ensure that singularity is installed into the `OS PATH`.
-The base cloud image for IDIA will include singularity and also be added to the sudoers environment.

 Here's an example of how how to install [Singularity][singularity] on in Linux: